How to play Spotify on Twitch?

 2. Choose output format

-Click the gear icon on the top right corner.
+Click the gear icon in the top right corner.
 Here you can select output format (AUTO(M4A)/MP3/AAC/FLAC/WAV/AIFF), choose output audio quality, customize the output path, organize the output files in various ways, rename output files and more.

 spotify song format